Robert Champion de Crespigny: Mining

 In October 1985, he left the accounting profession and formed Normandy Mining.
 He remained its executive chairman through its 17 years of activity.
 In 1988, Champion de Crespigny and his family moved to Adelaide, South Australia when it took control of Poseidon Limited.
 Normandy was taken over by Newmont in 2002 but he and his family remained in Adelaide.

-In early 1999, Normandy made an offer for Great Central Mines, a company led by the ordained Rabbi Joseph Gutnick, through Yandal Gold, a company it owned a 49.9% interest in.
+In early 1999, Normandy made an offer for Great Central Mines, a company led by the ordained Rabbi Joseph Gutnick, through Yandal Gold, a company in which it owned a 49.9% interest.
 This offer came under investigation from the Australian Securities & Investments Commission, which demanded a termination of the offer on 23 March 1999.
 Gutnick and Crespigny were found to have illegally structured a takeover of the company and Gutnick was ordered to return $28.5 million to investors.
 The court found that their behaviour in jointly bidding $450 million earlier that year for Great Central Mines was unlawful and deceptive.
 Both Gutnick and Crespigny had shareholdings in GMC before this bid was launched, and they agreed together to form the Yandal Gold company.
-The court found however, that it was only Gutnick who received any benefit and it was therefore him who had to pay the $28.5 million.
+The court found however, that it was only Gutnick who received any benefit and it was therefore he who had to pay the $28.5 million.

 The deal nevertheless went ahead and brought the Bronzewing, Jundee and Wiluna Gold Mines to the company.

 In September 2001, at the start of the AngloGold - Newmont takeover war for Normandy, Champion de Crespigny warned that Australia could lose control of more gold assets because of a lack of support from local institutional investors.
 He argued for the support of Western Mining, should his own company fall to foreign investment.

 Champion de Crespigny sits on a number of company boards, including serving as chairman of market research firm C|T Group.
 In February 2010, Barclays Capital announced that de Crespigny had joined the advisory panel of its natural resource investment business.

 Champion de Crespigny has furthered the interests of the resources sector through his membership of various associations.
 These include the Australian Gold Council (chairman), the World Gold Council, the Minerals Council of Australia and the Business Council of Australia.
 At the invitation of Premier Mike Rann of South Australia, he chaired the South Australian Economic Development Board from 2002 until 2006.
 He also served on the executive committee of Cabinet of the Government of South Australia.
 As of 2014, de Crespigny continues to serve on the South Australian Minerals & Petroleum Expert Group (SAMPEG) for the Department of State Development which provides advice to the Government of South Australia.